KAIST-ELST/Jx_DMFT/README.md

     ### CTQMC(ComCTQMC) of COMSUITE package installation
     Below is a very brief introduction to the installation of the COMSUITE package.
 Therefore, it may not work in your computer environment.
 For a more successful installation, please visit the COMSUITE package site directly (https://github.com/comscope/comsuite).

     ### CTQMC of EDMFTF package installation
     Below is a very brief introduction to the installation of EDMFTF package.
 Therefore, it may not work in your computer environment.
-For a more successful installation, please visit the COMSUITE package site directly (http://hauleweb.rutgers.edu/tutorials/).
+For a more successful installation, please visit the EDMFTF package site directly (http://hauleweb.rutgers.edu/tutorials/).